Graph Set-colorings And Hypergraphs In Topological Coding

-Theorem \ref{thm:hyperedge-vs-vertex-coloring} tells us that the proper hyperedge coloring problem of a hypergraph is a NP-problem, since there is a well-known conjecture in the proper vertex-coloring of graphs, that is, Bruce Reed in 1998 conjectured: The \emph{chromatic number} $\chi (G)\leq \left \lceil \frac{\Delta(G)+1+K(G)}{2}\right \rceil $, where $\Delta(G)$ is the \emph{maximum degree} of $G$ and $K(G)$ is the \emph{maximum clique number} of $G$.\paralled \end{rem}
+Theorem \ref{thm:hyperedge-vs-vertex-coloring} tells us: The proper hyperedge coloring problem of a hypergraph is a NP-type problem, since there is a well-known conjecture in the proper vertex-coloring of graphs, that is, Bruce Reed in 1998 conjectured: The \emph{chromatic number} $\chi (G)\leq \left \lceil \frac{\Delta(G)+1+K(G)}{2}\right \rceil $, where $\Delta(G)$ is the \emph{maximum degree} of the graph $G$ and $K(G)$ is the \emph{maximum clique number} of the graph $G$.\qqed \end{rem}